President/CEO

 Professional Consultants

-Dr. Dennis Fisher, Professor Emeritus August 2014 – Present, became the Director of the Center for Research and Behavioral Services (CBRS) at California State university, Long Beach, in August 2000.
-Prior to that, he was a Professor of Psychology at the University of Alaska Anchorage.
-Dr. Fisher has collaborated with PI (Cervantes) completing NIH research on the development of the Hispanic Stress Inventory – Adolescent Version, the Re-standardization of the Hispanic Stress Inventory for Adults, and several smaller contracts and SAMHSA grants.
-Dr. Fisher received his B.S. from the University of California, Riverside, an M.S. in Counseling Psychology from the University of Alaska Anchorage, his Ph.D. from the University of Illinois, Urbana-Champaign, and completed post-doctoral studies at the University of California, Los Angeles.
-Dennis Fisher, Ph.D.
-Alan Kumamoto is a founding partner of Kumamoto Associates, a marketing, management, and communications general partnership located in Greater Los Angeles area.
+Dr. Grzywacz is Associate Dean for Research and Faculty at San Jose State University.
+Previously he served as Associate Dean for Research and Graduate Studies and Department Chair at Florida State University, Director of the Center for Family Resilience at Oklahoma State University, and Associate Director for Research with the Center for Worker Health at Wake Forest School of Medicine.
+Dr. Grzywacz is well-equipped to mentor faculty and students in research.
+His research has been continuously funded by federal agencies like the National Institutes of Health since 2002, and he has published over 250 peer-reviewed articles in diverse clinical, epidemiological, and basic science journals.
+He has supported dozens of students and professional staff in publishing their first article in a scientific journal, supported nearly 20 researchers in earning their first federally funded grant, and two programs to facilitate interdisciplinary research training and development for new and experienced researchers.
+Dr. Grzywacz earned his M.S. in Human and Community Resources from the University of Wisconsin-Stevens Point, his Ph.D. in Child and Family Studies from the University of Wisconsin, and Postdoctoral training in the Social Ecology of Health at the University of California, Irvine.
+Joseph Grzywacz, Ph.D.
+Alan Kumamoto is a founding partner of Kumamoto Associates, a marketing, management, and communications general partnership located in the Greater Los Angeles area.
 Alan conducts leadership workshops and capacity building seminars for national and international clients.
 His career spans work in business, government, and nonprofit organizations has been in charge of a human relations training for the Los Angeles County Human Relations Commission and served as a senior trainer of program planning and proposal writing for The Grantsmanship Center.
 Alan served as President and Executive Director for the Center for Nonprofit Management, responsible for training and consultation to a variety of nonprofit corporations and he is a certified trainer for the United States Department of Justice Weed and Seed Program.
-He serves as a training and technical assistant consultant to the City of Los Angeles Community Development Department to build capacity among nonprofit and faithbased agencies.
-Alan is the KA lead consultant to Leadership Education for Asian Pacifics providing training and technical assistance along a life cycle continuum from growth to maturity or from decline back to growth.
+He serves as a training and technical assistant consultant to the City of Los Angeles Community Development Department to build capacity among nonprofit and faith-based agencies.
+Alan is the KA lead consultant to Leadership Education for Asian Pacifics providing training and technical assistance.
 Alan most recently developed curriculum for the Los Angeles Department of Water and Power Executive Leadership Development Program.
-He has been a change management consultant to agencies for over 30 years.
-Allen Kumamoto Also, a founding partner of Kumamoto Associates, a marketing, management, and communications general partnership located in Greater Los Angeles area, provides technical assistance to non-profit organizations on program development and evaluation, project management, and organizational development and training.
+Allen Kumamoto A founding partner of Kumamoto Associates, a marketing, management, and communications general partnership located in Greater Los Angeles area, provides technical assistance to non-profit organizations on program development and evaluation, project management, and organizational development and training.
 She specializes in market research, needs assessments, and feasibility studies.
 Ms. Kumamoto was the project manager for a Transportation Communications Needs Assessment Study, to understand communication channels and information needs for non-English speaking Asian communities.
-She was the principal evaluation investigator for an entertainment job training program.
+She was the principal evaluation investigator for an entertainment 34 job training program.
 Prior to forming Kumamoto Associates, Ms. Kumamoto was an appointee in the Los Angeles City Mayor’s Office, Division of Human Resources, where she was responsible for staffing city department task forces and community advisory committees, and establishing a low interest loan, volunteer, and energy conservation projects.
 After leaving the Mayor’s Office Ms. Kumamoto also consulted as a sole proprietor with business organizations, major arts institutions, and engineering firms.
 Ms. Kumamoto is a former Commissioner for the City of Los Angeles Housing Authority and Telecommunications Board.
 Joanne Kumamoto Dr Padilla is currently a Professor of Psychological Studies in Education at Stanford University.
 His interests include academic resilience and positive school experiences of students from at-risk backgrounds; psychological acculturation and adjustment of immigrants, especially children and adolescents; and simultaneous and successive forms of bilingual development.
 He publishes widely in his areas of research expertise.
 He is also interested in quantitative research methods in multicultural contexts.
 He serves as the principal investigator of the California Foreign Language Project (CFLP), a program that assists California teachers in foreign language instruction by offering year-round professional development programs, including intensive institutes in the summer and follow-up sessions during the school year.
 Dr. Padilla received his B.A., (Psychology) New Mexico Highlands University; M.S.
 (Experimental Psychology) Oklahoma State University; Ph.D.
 (Experimental Psychology) University of New Mexico.
 Amado Padilla, Ph.D.
 Daniel Santisteban is Professor Emeritus, School of Education and Human Development, University of Miami.
 He earned his Ph.D. in Clinical Psychology from the University of Miami in 1991 and completed his internship at Bellevue Hospital/NYU.
 He is a Clinical Psychologist with over 25 years of experience conducting clinical trials, developing, and testing behavioral treatments for under-served families and communities.
 He is currently the Director of Research and Implementation for Training and Implementation Associates (TIA).
 He developed the Culturally Informed and Flexible Family Based Treatment for Adolescents (CIFFTA) – an evidence based adaptive adolescent and family behavioral treatment.
 Dr. Santisteban is the recipient of the American Psychological Association Division 45 Distinguished Career Contributions to Research Award, and the National Hispanic Science Network Award for Excellence in Research to name a few.
 Daniel Santisteban, Ph.D.

 Project/Technical Support

-Adrian Reyes is the founder and president of Adrian Information Strategies, a fullservice market research and data processing company in Dallas, Texas.
+Adrian Reyes is the founder and president of Adrian Information Strategies, a full service market research and data processing company in Dallas, Texas.
 With over thirty years experience in all facets of market research and data processing, he has established and managed local, state, and national accounts, and has conducted hundreds of qualitative and quantitative studies.
-Mr. Reyes is fully bilingual in English and Spanish.
+Mr. Reyes is fully bi-lingual in English and Spanish.
 Mr. Reyes attended City College of New York and the Computer Programming Institute of New York.
 He was instrumental in the development of interactive computer programs for survey research tabulation.
 Currently, Mr. Reyes serves as data manager to BAI and has been responsible for data collection, database management, Web site development and maintenance and online/distance training.
 He has also been instrumental in questionnaire design, providing both web-based online and offline survey data entry of evaluation instruments.
-Adrian Reyes, BA Dr. Cristo specializes in Clinical Psychology, applying a cognitive behavioral approach to resolving psychological problems and integrates individual, family, social, environmental, and cultural factors.
+Adrian Reyes, BA Dr. Cristo currently serves as BAI’s IRB institutional chairperson.
+She specializes in Clinical Psychology, applying a cognitive behavioral approach to resolving psychological problems and integrates individual, family, social, environmental, and cultural factors.
 She earned a Ph.D. from California School of Professional Psychology, California State University Los Angeles (1987).
 Martha Cristo, Ph.D.

 BEHAVIORAL ASSESSMENT, INC.